-In general, the organizational structure of international organizations like CERN must be reconsidered: the topics of research are still under the control of each individual scientist and one can decide which topic to work on and who to collaborate with.
-This decision is covered by the generally accepted principle of Freedom of Science, which has constitutional or legal status in most EU Member States [29] and many other countries and is covered by the International Covenant on Economic, Social and Cultural Rights by the United Nations [30].
+The topics of scientific research are still under the control of each individual scientist and one can decide which topic to work on and who to collaborate with.
+This decision is covered by the generally accepted principle of Freedom of Science, which has constitutional or legal status in most EU Member States [34] and many other countries and is covered by the International Covenant on Economic, Social and Cultural Rights by the United Nations [35].
 Therefore it may only be appropriate that the scientists themselves play a larger role in the scientific planning and organization of their research, while the influence of politics must be reduced, such to avoid in future political decisions as the one of the CERN council.

-In addition to a change in science policy, to return to the ideas of Science for Peace, each individual scientist believing in the universal and international ideas of scientific research, can contribute to a change by starting new and dedicated collaborations with scientists who are otherwise excluded.
+Each individual scientist believing in the universal and international ideas of scientific research and in the basic ideas of Science for Peace, can contribute to a change by starting new and dedicated collaborations with scientists who are otherwise excluded.
 New projects and cooperations are rather easy in theory and phenomenology, and are being continued until today.
 In experimental particle physics, the situation is more difficult, as access to detectors and accelerators as well as to the data which are recorded, is needed.
-However, since a few years an Open Data Portal [31] exists, where the LHC experiments provide a subset of their recorded data together with the relevant software and tools for further analysis.
-Some publications based on these Open Data have already been performed (e.g. in Refs [32, 33]).
+However, since a few years an Open Data Portal [36] exists, where the LHC experiments provide a subset of their recorded data together with the relevant software and tools for further analysis.
+Some publications based on these Open Data have already been performed (e.g. in Refs [37,38]).